dwpaley/orient/README.md

 This program is licensed under the GNU General Public License and is free for anyone to use, copy, or modify.
 It may not be incorporated into proprietary software.
 The full license is included in the file license.txt.

+## Acknowlegement

+Charlene Tsay is acknowledged gratefully for testing.